 Here is how it will work.
-A certified nurse will take a learning needs assessment based on the test blueprint.
+A certified nurse will take a learning needs assessment based on the test content outline (test blueprint).
 The assessment results will identify the nurse’s knowledge strengths and weaknesses.
 Based on the assessment results, the nurse will complete professional development activities to strengthen his/her knowledge.
 Completion of these activities will earn points for certification renewal.

 When Should You Take the Assessment?

 - Do not proceed until you are ready to take the assessment.
 Once you access the assessment, you will have 2 hours to take the assessment.
 It must be completed in one sitting.
 You may not exit the assessment and return to it later.